You are here: CIDR>Sequencing> Custom Targeted

 - Identify file and/or aliquoting errors (primarily gender and/or Mendel discrepancies)

-- Identify unexpected 1st degree relatives among subjects, confirm expected relationships
+- Identify unexpected relationships among subjects and confirm expected relationships

 - Identify samples that perform poorly

-- Identify unexpected duplicate samples, confirm expected duplicates
+- Identify unexpected duplicate samples and confirm expected duplicates

 - Inclusion of study duplicates and HapMap controls.

-- Data will be generated to a minimum completeness level of > 95% coverage at 8X.
+- Data will be generated to a minimum completeness level of > 95% of targeted bases covered at least 10X.
+Project specific options are available at a higher cost.

 - Data will be generated to a minimum high density SNP array concordance of >99% within targeted regions.